fredliporace/football-calendar/README.md

 ## Deploy to AWS

-The application may be deployed to AWS using CDK.
+The application may be deployed to AWS using CDK2.

 ### CDK configuration

 Requirements:
-* node: Use [nvm](https://heynode.com/tutorial/install-nodejs-locally-nvm/) to make sure a supported node is being used, tested with 16.16.0
+* node: Use [nvm](https://heynode.com/tutorial/install-nodejs-locally-nvm/) to make sure a supported node is being used, tested with 18.0.0
 * AWS credentials configured

-To install and check AWS CDK:
+To install and check AWS CDK (tested with CDK 2.130.0):
 ```bash
 $ npm install -g aws-cdk
 $ cdk --version